-The Township also has extensive wetlands with about 8% of the Township land in wetlands.
-However, the Township has also lost over 5,500 acres of wetland to agriculture and development since pre-settlement times.
+The Township has about 8% of land in wetlands.
+However, the Township has also lost over

+5,500 acres of wetland that were either drained for agriculture or filled for development since pre-settlement times.
 Before this loss, wetlands covered over 24% of the Township.